alectsnodgrass/Computational_Physics/Michael/ODEs/Project 3/writeup.md

 plt.plot(t, PhaseVolumes, label = "Velocity Verlet")
 ```
-We can see how these different methods affect phase space.
+We will compare the Velocity Verlet and Yoshida methods to LSODA.
+RK4(5) was omitted because it takes much longer to diverge than LSODA does.

 <div align="center">
   <img src="SHO_Volume.png" alt="Undamped Phase Volumes" width="600">
   <p><em>Figure 7:</em> Plots of the phasae space volums over time for the undamped SHO for three different integrators.</p>
 </div>

-The two symplectic methods seem to be conserving phase space volume while the others are accumulating more error as the simulation continues!
+The two symplectic methods seem to be conserving phase space volume while LSODA is accumulating more error as the simulation continues!
 Now, let's see what happens when damping is introduced.

 <div align="center">
   <img src="SHO_Damped_Volume.png" alt="Damped Phase Volumes" width="600">